 Not available, can’t find the records, been closed for a decades, tied up in probate, the Riselle family owns it and they don’t want a general store there, termites, ghosts, you name it.
 NOT AVAILABLE (*to you)

-So people survive on secret market reselling from home.
+So regular little people survive on secret market reselling from home.
 Tacos, cakes, stuff they get from Costco and markup.
 Tons of eyelash and brow threading and dye.
 Fingernails of course.
-I guess that’s the black market?
-Just knock off Nikes and Bad Bunny tshirts from a concert you didn’t attend.
-We have Big Lots and TJMaxx in the States, they have Stuff I Grabbed from a Container that Flipped Over from the place my cousin works.
-And good for them.
+Knock off Nikes and Bad Bunny tshirts from a concert you didn’t attend.
+We have Big Lots and TJMaxx in the States, they have Stuff I Grabbed from a Container that Flipped Over on the highway from Arizona on its way to TJMaxx.
+They are not interested in my General Store either.

 +++++++++++++++++++++++++++++++